CoppeliaRobotics/simWS/README.md

-# WebSockets plugin for CoppeliaSim
+# WebSocket plugin for CoppeliaSim

 ### Compiling